raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Saving into directories that don't exist]"
+title: "Saving into directories that don't exist"
 ---

 A number of teams want to organise their data into directories such as data, images, etc. This in and of itself is a really good thing, but it’s easy to forget to make these directories before writing to them.